HiruDewmi/Angular-employee-table/README.md

  * Angular CLI

 Dummy REST API has used for data record into table and delete records from database.

-You can use Visual Studio 2017 or any other editor that supports Angular App development
+For coding, you can use Visual Studio 2017 or any other editor that supports Angular App development

 ## Development server